-ECON5203 Statistics for Business
+ACCT5901 ECON5103 ECON5203 Accounting: A User Perspective Business Economics Statistics for Business

 and one of:

 FINS5511 Corporate Finance

 IBUS5681 Business Communication

-IMGT5120 Intellectual Organisation of Information and Records
+IMGT5120 Organisation of Knowledge

 INFS5988 Business Information Systems

 IROB5700 Management, Work and Organisation

 LEGT5511 Legal Foundations of Business

-MARK5902 Elements of Marketing
+MARK5900 Elements of Marketing

-- 3. Four of the courses shall consist of an integrated sequence of studies from a disciplinary stream defined by the Higher Degree Committee of Faculty. - 4.
-Four other courses may be taken as elective studies from postgraduate courses offered or approved by the Faculty.
-Elective studies may be used to extend disciplinary studies taken to meet the requirement in 3 above and may be drawn from no more than two disciplinary streams. - 5.
-Students may receive up to four exemptions from common core courses on the basis of prior studies. - 6.
-Students shall commence their disciplinary studies at a prescribed point with guidance; and they may be proscribed from taking courses which duplicate prior studies. - 7.
-Students with at least six courses in a disciplinary stream shall have their specialisation noted on their academic transcript; students who commence their disciplinary studies at an advanced level (see 6 above) and who take at least six starred courses in a disciplinary stream shall have their advanced specialisation noted on their transcript. - 8.
+3. Four of the courses shall consist of an integrated sequence of studies from a disciplinary stream defined by the Standing Committee of Faculty.
+Where a student takes an integrated sequence of studies from two disciplinary streams this shall be recognised on the academic transcript as a double concentration.

+4. Four other courses may be taken as elective studies from postgraduate courses offered or approved by the Faculty.
+Elective studies may be used to extend disciplinary studies taken to meet the requirement in 3 above and may be drawn from no more than two disciplinary streams.

+5. Students may receive up to four exemptions from common core courses on the basis of prior studies.
+Exemptions will not normally be granted for courses completed more than 7 years before the date of admission of the applicant, except with the approval of the Head of School

+Students shall commence their disciplinary studies at a prescribed point with guidance; and they may be proscribed from taking courses which duplicate prior studies.

+7. Students with at least six courses in a disciplinary stream shall have their specialisation noted on their academic transcript; students who commence their disciplinary studies at an advanced level (see 6 above) and who take at least six starred courses in a disciplinary stream shall have their advanced specialisation noted on their transcript.

 Approved disciplinary streams are listed hereafter.
-In addition, the Higher Degree Committee of Faculty may approve postgraduate courses offered by other Faculties within the University. - 9.
-The Higher Degree Committee of Faculty may approve special or customised programs, to give effect to distinctive teaching strategies or meet the needs of particular cohorts of students.
+In addition, the Standing Committee of Faculty may approve postgraduate courses offered by other Faculties within the University.

+9. The Standing Committee of Faculty may approve special or customised programs, to give effect to distinctive teaching strategies or meet the needs of particular cohorts of students.